Organic wool women's coats are a great way to show off your high style, while leaving behind a softer ecological footprint.

 There are a variety of retailers who are jumping on the organic clothing bandwagon.
 These products are often safer and gentler for consumers to use, which has cause the organics industry to thrive.
 Here are a few retailers that sell organic wool women's coats.

-- Fashion-Conscience - Shop with a conscience.
+- Fashion-Conscience is a place where you can shop with a conscience.
 This fashionable military-style organic wool coat by Wildlifeworks is an interesting take on the traditional wool coat.

 Other Organic Items